 The latest price hike from the supplier will affect no less than 1.1 million electricity customers and around 145,000 gas customers nationwide.

 Here are the details in full.

-Electric Ireland has announced it will be raising the price of its electricity by 9.3% and the price of its gas by 7% from November 1st.
+Electric Ireland has announced it's increasing the price of its electricity by 9.3% and the price of its gas by 7% from November 1st.

-This is Electric Ireland’s second price hike this year.
-It previously raised its prices in August.
+This is Electric Ireland’s second price hike this year after previously raising its prices in August.

 Commenting on the announcement, Marguerite Sayers, Executive Director, Electric Ireland, said:

 In Electric Ireland we do our very best to keep our prices as low as possible for our customers.
 Unfortunately, this price increase is necessary to offset the unprecedented rise in wholesale energy costs this year.

 While we know any increase is unwelcome, Electric Ireland remains fully committed to providing the best value to our customers by offering one of the lowest standard unit rates in the market for electricity and gas, with an enduring discount rate of up to 8.5 per cent which reduces those unit rates further.